lkroll/zed-qml/README.md

 }
 ```

-### Configure Build Directory
+### Configure build directory

-For qmlls to recognize your QML modules you have to specify the build directory of your project.
+For qmlls to recognize your QML modules, you have to specify the build directory of your project.
 The simplest way to do that is by specifying it in a file called `.qmlls.ini` in your project root like so:

 ```ini